hrizhi/hrizhi.github.io/_pages/contact.md

 ---
 layout: page
-title: Contact
+title:
 nav: true
 nav_order: 8
 permalink: /contact/
 ---

-## Hiring & Consulting
+### Hiring & Consulting

+- If you are a `recruiter` with potential job opportunities kindly get in touch over [email](mailto:hrishikesh.hsk@gmail.com) or [LinkedIn](https://www.linkedin.com/in/hrishikesh-singh/) with job description.

-For companies, HR professionals, and startups looking for machine learning expertise—whether for hiring, consultation, or business use cases—please reach out via [email](mailto:hrishikesh.hsk@gmail.com) or [LinkedIn](https://www.linkedin.com/in/hrishikesh-singh/).
+- If you are a `potential employer` looking for machine learning expertise—whether for hiring, techinical consultation, or business use cases—please reach out via [email](mailto:hrishikesh.hsk@gmail.com) or [LinkedIn](https://www.linkedin.com/in/hrishikesh-singh/) for direct discussion.

-## Research & Collaborations
+### Research & Collaborations

-If you have a well-defined research idea or a project proposal, feel free to email me with a brief overview.
-I make sure to review every inquiry and will respond, even if it takes some time.
+- If you have a well-defined `research idea` or a `project proposal`, feel free to email me with a brief overview.

+> I make sure to review every inquiry and will respond, even if it takes some time.

 [📩 Mail Me](mailto:hrishikesh.hsk@gmail.com)